krculp/media-analytics-docs/implementation/va-sdks/setup.md

 ## Implement

-1. For mobile platforms, import the Heartbeat libraries.
+1. **Libraries/Classes** - For mobile platforms, import the Heartbeat libraries.
 For JavaScript, create local references to the classes.
 There are three classes/libraries to reference.
-   (For links to platforms and additional details, see the **Code** section below.)
+   (For links to platforms and additional details, see the <a href="#code">Code</a> section below.)

    Libraries/Classes: